AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 **The installation of the Technical Analysis Package is required in order to access this indicator.**

 ### Description
-The Market Phases Indicator is another important component of the Technical Analysis Package.
-It is based on integrated trend detection for the relevant trading market phases.
+The Market Phases Indicator is another important component of the Technical Analysis Package, and is based on integrated trend detection for the various relevant trading market phases.

-The market phases are defined according to the book series “*Der Händler*” (“The Trader”) by Michael Voigt.
+The market phases are defined according to the book series “Der Händler” (“The Trader”) by Michael Voigt.

 **Phase 3:**